YuliaMelekhova/systems-analyst-notes/repo-guide.md

 * `NN` is the two-digit post number, matching the master plan exactly.
 * `short-slug` is 2 to 5 words, lowercase, hyphen separated, taken from the post title.
-* An inserted post takes the preceding number plus a lowercase letter: `post-28a-mandated-change-register.md`.
-The plan and the artifact header write it uppercase, `28A`.
-Sorting holds because `28a` falls between `28` and `29`.
-* Multi-file artifacts get a folder rather than a file, same pattern, contents inside without the prefix repeated: `post-48-c4-diagrams/context.mmd`, `container.mmd`, `component.mmd`.
+* Multi-file artifacts get a folder rather than a file, same pattern, contents inside without the prefix repeated: `post-49-c4-diagrams/context.mmd`, `container.mmd`, `component.mmd`.
+* A lowercase letter appears only on the second half of a post split across two publications: `post-44a-...`.
+It never marks an insertion. `anti-ai-artifacts.md` has the reasoning.

 No dates in filenames.
 The post number is the permanent identifier, and dates live in the README table only.

-A number is never reused and never renumbered.
-Published posts, artifact filenames and README rows all carry it, and none of those can be rewritten after the fact.
+### Renumbering, and when it costs nothing

+A post inserted into the plan shifts every post below it.
+That sounds expensive and usually is not, because an insertion lands below everything already published and everything already built.
+The rename set is the plan, not the repository.

+Check before assuming otherwise: list the artifacts in `artifacts/`, take the highest number, and compare it to the insertion point.
+If the insertion sits above an existing artifact, the file has to be renamed and its README row rewritten, and any published post pointing at the old URL now points at nothing.
+That is the case worth avoiding, and the way to avoid it is to place the post lower rather than to invent a letter.

 ---